 - Website: I always say that a website is like one of your members of staff.
 This begs the question, “Do you know what your website’s job is?”
 Once you have a clear picture in your mind of the one thing your website was built to do – be it to generate sales, inform the public or relay brand values – you can determine if it is doing its job.
 Use Google Analytics for further insights.
 If it is not doing its job, bring it in for a ‘review’ or ‘fire’ it, and get a new, improved website.

 - Email and Newsletters: Keeping your product offering and service uppermost in your customers’ mind is key when sales are slow.
 Using email marketing as a marketing tool is the most effective by far when it comes to conversion rate.
 This is largely because people on the mailing list have opted-in, and want to be kept in the know about sales, products and news.
 You can try Mailchimp if all you are looking for is an email solution.
+If you’re unsure of which cloud-based email service provider to use, this article is very useful.
 If you are looking for something with a little more kick, QuickEasy BOS has a built-in customisable bulk email tool that allows you to send unlimited mails to your customer base with ease, and keep your pipeline stocked to the hilt.

 3. Estimating Accurately